jotnguyen/Lafferty.co-v2/content/blog/if-you-can-t-find-time-to-write-you-re-not-trying-hard-enough.md

 My most productive writing sessions are in the morning.
 I wake up before my wife, have a cup of coffee, and sit on my couch to write.
 I sit there for an hour pouring my heart out onto the page, totally uninterrupted and compose the most beautiful post the world has ever seen.

-Do you know how often that happens every week?
-Maybe once, if I'm really lucky.
+Do you know how often that happens?
+Maybe once a week, if I'm really lucky.

-What actually happens is I get constantly interrupted, I get writer's block, or my dog wants attention.
+What actually happens is I'm constantly interrupted, I get writer's block, or my dog wants attention.
 It's really hard to tell my dog no.

 So I carve out 10-minute chunks of time throughout the day to write.
 I've written between sets at the gym.
 I've written during my lunch break.
 Hell, I've written on conference calls that didn't need my full attention.

 You can fantasize about your perfect writing setup, or you could find time to write whenever you can.
 Some of my best ideas have come from short writing sessions while I was in between tasks.

-There is something romantic about the idea of writing.
-The act of writing is much less romantic.
+There is something romantic about the idea of writing, but the act itself is much less romantic.
 It can be ugly, angry, and frustrating.
+The perfect time to write is elusive, so do it whenever you can.

 ## Wrapping Up

-Publishing new content every day is really hard.
+Publishing new content every day is really freaking hard.
 Don't get me wrong, this has been a challenge I am not likely to repeat next month.
 I'm looking forward to taking a little break from the daily need to publish.
 But it's been so worth it.

 My view count on Medium exploded due to simple math.
 More stories = getting published more often = more views.
 I've had to make some sacrifices in my life to make it happen but I would do it all again.

-I've learned to accept that good enough really is good enough, and that striving for perfection stood in the way of achieving my goals.
+I've learned to accept that good enough is _good enough_, and that striving for perfection stood in the way of achieving my goals.
 I had to cut out unnecessary bullshit from my daily life to make time to write.
 I've had to accept rejection and turn it into motivation.

 If you can't find time to write, then you're not trying hard enough.